GeekyHacks/React_ReduxTemplate/README.md

 - run `npx stylelint "**/*.{css,scss}"` to test stylelint package.
 - You are all set.
 Now you can use this Template for any react project.
 - You can edit the `READMETEMPLATE.md` to suit your project

+## Important notes about react projects
+- always add directories into src folder
+- Don't mess with the the `index.js` file in the main Directory